cjcho03/Prolog-Interpreter-Visualizer/README.md

 * Operator precedence
 * Full Prolog syntax compatibility

-For now, terms are limited to atoms and variables, matching the current unification model.
+For now, terms are limited to atoms, numbers, and variables, matching the current unification model.

 ## Planned Features